Helping with personal care and elderly incontinence

 Pads and protective underwear can be really useful for someone with incontinence – allowing them to get on with things without worrying about accidents.
 However, it’s important to have access to fresh pads and change them regularly for a number of reasons.
 Changing a pad as soon as possible once it’s soiled helps promote skin hygiene, can reduce the risk of infection, and helps prevent the pad from leaking.

 While fresh urine shouldn’t have a strong smell, when exposed to air it can develop an unpleasant odour so regular changing can help you feel more confident and clean too.
-If using continence pads for bowel problems, smell might be more of a worry.
+If using all-in-one pads for bowel problems, smell might be more of a worry.
 It may help to carry additional hygiene products with you, such as hand sanitiser and wet wipes.
 When changing your pad it’s important to dispose of it properly in a sanitary bin, and not to flush it down the toilet as they will swell and create a blockage.
 You can purchase scented disposal bags to secure the pad in and dispose of it more discreetly.

 Dress accordingly